dokku/dokku/docs/configuration/domains.md

 domains:set-global <domain> [<domain> ...]     # Set global domain names
 ```

+!!! info
-> Adding a domain before deploying an application will result in port mappings being set.
+    Adding a domain before deploying an application will result in port mappings being set.
 This may cause issues for applications that use non-standard ports, as those will not be automatically detected.
-Please refer to the [proxy documentation](/docs/networking/proxy-management.md) for information as to how to reconfigure the mappings.
+Please refer to the [proxy documentation](/networking/proxy-management) for information as to how to reconfigure the mappings.

 ## Customizing hostnames